FundamentalFrequency/LMN-3-Build-Guide/README.md

 ```
 Once the system restarts, you should see that the application automatically started up and that the window decorations are gone.
 If the screen is rotated incorrectly, add a rotate line with the correct angle needed to orient it correctly.
 The top of the screen should be near the side of the Pi with the power and HDMI ports.

-### Hiding the panel and Disabling Screen Blanking
+### Hiding the Panel and Disabling Screen Blanking

 We want to hide the main menu panel when its not being used.
 There is probably a way to configure this via the command line, but its easy enough to do with a mouse once you have the screen working.
 To do that, follow these instructions: